 Representative Client Work

 - In Onley v.
-Whitby, assisted in achieving a denial of liability in an occupiers’ liability trial where “foreseeability” of electrical shock was a central issue.
+Whitby, upheld on appeal (2020) ONCA 774, assisted in achieving a denial of liability in an occupiers’ liability trial where “foreseeability” of electrical shock was a central issue.
 Led the damages portion of the trial, where Court denied any assessment for economic losses.

-- Acted as counsel for the City of Toronto in the successful defence of a sidewalk slip and fall action.
+- Counsel for the City of Toronto in the successful defence of a sidewalk slip and fall action.

 - Led the defence at a jury trial against economic loss claims brought by a Plaintiff who sustained a "hangman" (cervical) fracture, with past and future income losses assessed at under $10,000.00.